-There were runners in full costume dressed as everything from super heroes, ballerinas, semi-burlesque dancers (complete with sequined bras and feathers… yes, in November) to brides-to-be with full veil and tiaras.
-Tee shirts with pictures of their inspiration, balloons tied to their backs, painted faces, wigs, hashtags for social posting and everything in between.
+There were runners in full costume dressed as everything from superheroes, ballerinas, semi-burlesque dancers (complete with sequined bras and feathers… yes, in November) to brides-to-be with full veils and tiaras.
+Tee shirts with pictures of their inspiration, balloons tied to their backs, painted faces, wigs, hashtags for social posting, and everything in between.
 Funny sights to behold, yet media darlings at their finest, and the cameras ate it up!

 They’re the ones who got prime “face time” followed by those with big personalities.
 Even those on-lookers with the most outrageous signs and antics had their share of screen time.
 Then there’s the B-roll… everyone else.
 Great takeaways for the marketer that I can sum up like this: